 Joe Fairless: Best Ever listeners, welcome to the best real estate investing advice ever show.
 I’m Joe Fairless, and this is the world’s longest-running daily real estate investing podcast.
 We only talk about the best advice ever, we don’t get into any of that fluffy stuff.
 We’ve spoken to Barbara Corcoran from Shark Tank, Robert Kiyosaki, the author of Rich Dad, Poor Dad; Emmitt Smith – he’s a former football player, hall of famer, and he’s also a real estate developer (go listen to that episode) and a whole bunch of others.

-With us today, we’re gonna be speaking to a periodontist who recently got into real estate, has a full-time job and was trying to figure out how to invest in real estate, and we’re gonna hear his story.
+With us today, we’re gonna be speaking to a periodontist who recently got into real estate mentor, has a full-time job and was trying to figure out how to invest in real estate, and we’re gonna hear his story.
 Jeff Anzalone – how are you doing, Jeff?